 The Companies are contingently liable as guarantors for employees' housing loans from certain financial institutions totaling ¥114 million (\$1,008 thousand).
+As of February 29, 2016

 The Companies are contingently liable as guarantors for employees' housing loans from certain financial institutions totaling ¥155 million.